nennigb/amc2moodle/README.md

 ```
 moodle2amc -h
 ```
 Then the output LaTeX can be edited and included for creating amc exams.
-Examples of the `moodle2amc` possibilities are given [here](./amc2moodle/moodle2amc/test/moodle-bank-exemple.pdf)
+Examples of the `moodle2amc` possibilities are given [here](./amc2moodle/moodle2amc/test/moodle-bank-exemple.pdf).

 ## Troubleshooting
 In case of problem, do not hesitate to ask help on [issues](https://github.com/nennigb/amc2moodle/issues)
   - 'convert: not authorized..' see ImageMagick policy.xml file see [here](https://stackoverflow.com/questions/52699608/wand-policy-error-error-constitute-c-readimage-412)
-  - bugs with tikz-LaTeXML in texlive 2019/2020: please update the following `perl` modules `Parse::RecDescent`, `XML::LibXML` and `XML::LibXSLT` [here](https://github.com/brucemiller/LaTeXML/issues/1279) with `cpan`or `cpanm`in CLI.
+  - bugs with tikz-LaTeXML in texlive 2019/2020: please update the following `perl` modules `Parse::RecDescent`, `XML::LibXML` and `XML::LibXSLT` [here](https://github.com/brucemiller/LaTeXML/issues/1279) with `cpan` or `cpanm`in CLI.

 ## Related Project
   - [auto-multiple-choice](https://www.auto-multiple-choice.net),  is a piece of software that can help you creating and managing multiple choice questionnaires (MCQ), with automated marking.